lightbug-io/docs/basics/positioning.md

 Satellites provide location and time information, anywhere on Earth where there is an unobstructed line of sight.

-Getting a GPS lock can take some time, and this depeds on the environment and current satellite positions.
+Getting a GPS lock can take some time, and this depends on the environment and current satellite positions.

 ### Constellations